 Tip: Often during training courses, participants will try to create some more complex patterns and see if they can catch Excel out.
 You may find when creating custom patterns of your own that you may need to create the first 2 or 3 entries so that Excel can identify the pattern and recreate the rest for you.
 If you are creating a pattern of your own, highlight the first few entries before using the AutoFill tool so that Excel can see where your series begins.

-- Now repeat the above process however use the AutoFill tool and copy to the columns to the left
+- Did you know that AutoFill works backwards?
+Repeat the above process however use the AutoFill tool and copy to the left instead of dragging to the right.
+See.. there was a reason I had your data start in column H.

 - Excel will copy the patterns backwards

-- Well done, you have now used AutoFill to copy a formula and a pattern.
+- Well done, you have now used AutoFill to copy a formula and create a pattern.

-In future posts I will show you how to create growth patterns where numbers increase by specific values use AutoFill for date functions and also how to create your own custom series.
+In future posts, I will show you how to create growth patterns where numbers increase by specific values, use AutoFill for date functions and also how to create your own custom series.
+For more Excel content click here.